tranlinh1825/ActuarialTechSkill/README.md

 ## Hi there 👋

+This repository contains all of the exercise and project that I have practiced to perform fundamental actuarial analysis.
+Particularly I am working on: Power BI,
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...

+## Table of contents
+Power BI

+## References

 <!--
 **tranlinh1825/tranlinh1825** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.